venueless/venueless/docs/developer/api/world.rst

 The content of ``modules`` can be any list of objects just like in the :ref:`world-config`, though only the presence of ``{"type": "chat.native"}`` will currently be processed by the server.

-All users will receive a complete ``world.updated`` message.
-The requesting user will receive a success response in the form
+All users will receive a complete ``room.create`` message.
+The payload is the same as a room object in the world config.

+Additionally, the requesting user will receive a success response in the form

 .. code-block:: json